JapanYoshi/salty/README.md

 ### "Phones as Controllers"

-A standard Web browser can be used to play the game by accessing [the hai!touch Controller webpage](https://haitouch.onrender.com).
-Its code is maintained in [this other GitHub repository](https://github.com/JapanYoshi/haitouch-heroku).

 As an improvement to the official You Don't Know Jack games, the full question text and options text are displayed on the device, as well as the correctness of your choices.

 If the player slots are full, or the game has already started, extra players can connect to a game as audience members and play along using the controller app.

 ### Touchscreen/Mouse

-Since this game also runs on phones, you can also play the game solo using the mouse cursor.
+To make this game also playable on phones, you can also play the game solo using the mouse cursor.